jonathanpepinmoore/jonathanpepinmoore/README.md

 <h2>PROFESSIONAL SUMMARY</h2>

 <p>I'm a 47-year-old Royal Society of the Arts Fellow, I was awarded my fellowship after I helped discover the Higgs Boson at CERN with BOINC or Berkeley Open Infustructure in 2012 with many others.
 In 2001 I helped work on the Macromedia Flash site for the movie Artificial Inteligence for Steven Speilberg and the movie Finding Nemo.
 Macromedia now in the Computer History Museum.
 I support CEO Mathew Talyor not Andy Haldane.
 I was interviewed in 2025 for RSA CEO in London.
 In 2018 I went #1 in Ireland on Reverbnation and Billboard Magazine in Amibent Music for 8 weeks straight.
 I'm a Moore, Chapman, Stoker, Hathaway, McCulley, Spencer and Lyon and Irish Ashkenazi Jewish.
 Member of the National Magna Carta Dames and Barrons Society.
 A Member of the Astrological Association.
-In 2021 I wrote Buckinham Palace and recieved a warm letter from the Monarchcy after telling my story. my family didn't vote for President Nixion, I didn't qualify for the Pell Grant in college my EFC was too high I lived off campus. in research approved by the Chancellor.
-I'm debt free and have a 752 TansUnion credit Score.</p>
+In 2021 I wrote Buckinham Palace and recieved a warm letter from the Monarchcy after telling my story. </p>

 <p>In 2018 I wrote President Obama and told him my family didn't vote for president Nixon, didnt support the Occupy Movement and how my University EFC was too high and I didn't qualify for the Pell Grant.
 My grandfather was in the Navy during WWII and was first gunner on a naval ship and sargent in WWII.
 My father was credit manager for <a href="https://www.perficient.com/success-stories/builders-firstsource">Builders First Source for 40 years the nations largest building supplier</a> He worked with Citrix Computers.
 They build homes and Data Centers.
 In 2021 Microsoft Partner of the year.
 Before he retired.
 I'm Lifetime Trainsec Windows Internals Certified.
 I have a lateral excusion lisp which was corrected in 1989.</p>